Summoner-Network/.github/README.md

 ### <img alt="Start New Project" src="https://img.shields.io/badge/Start%20New%20Project-4f9bff"> Start a new project (fresh)

-<a id="start-a-new-project-fresh"></a>

-Create a clean SDK you own and extend.
+You can create a clean SDK that you extend as you explore.
 First define a **composition recipe** in `build.txt`, then install for your platform, and set up self-contained agent folders so they stay compatible with the Desktop app.
+<a id="start-a-new-project-built-text"></a>
 <details>
 <summary><img alt="List icon" width="16" src="https://cdn.simpleicons.org/textpattern/4f9bff"> <b>Define your SDK recipe</b> <code>build.txt</code> (and optional <code>test_build.txt</code>)</summary>
 <br>

 **To build your Summoner SDK**, you need to tell the installer which packages to include from each Summoner module.
-Modules are GitHub repositories created from the template repository [starter-template](https://github.com/Summoner-Network/starter-template).
+Modules are GitHub repositories created from the template repository [`starter-template`](https://github.com/Summoner-Network/starter-template).
 Each module provides one or more packages under its `tooling/` directory.

 <!-- **Tell the installer what to include.** You list which packages to pull from Summoner modules (repos built from the template).
 Each module contributes one or more packages under its `tooling/` directory.
 During install, those packages are merged under `summoner/…` so you import them uniformly. -->